We are so pleased to be able to announce our full program of activity for our second Independents Day in partnership with HARMAN.

 Full details of the schedule, speakers and afternoon sessions are all listed on this site.

 Sign up for Independent Venue Week opens Wednesday 29th July – please check your emails for your sign up link directly from loadin.com – and please do check your junk folder.

 Independents Day August 2019, 229 The Venue, London

 Independents Day in partnership HARMAN was a one-day gathering on 20th August at 229 The Venue, in London, also supported by Arts Council England.
 It was a day where Independent Venue Week (IVW) stakeholders met for the first time and shared ideas about how to get the most out of IVW during the week, as well as across the year.

-We’re delighted to say that we are putting this day on in partnership with HARMAN, the only company in the world to specialise in both lighting and audio technology for over 60 years.
-They will be showcasing their kit throughout the day for sound engineers and venue owners alike to learn more about them and their products.
+We are very thankful for HARMAN, the only company in the world to specialise in both lighting and audio technology for over 60 years, for coming along and getting involved.
+They were showcasing their kit throughout the day for sound engineers and venue owners alike.